IntegralEquations/Inti.jl/docs/src/examples/pep.md

 Furthermore, when the domain is composed of periodic structures, the solution ``u`` is usually quasi-periodic, and the computation of quasi-periodic Green's functions requires more involved techniques.

-### Three-dimensional problems

-In three dimensions, the approach is similar, but we need to use the three-dimensional Green's functions.
-Since everything becomes more expensive, one should probably use acceleration techniques such as the Fast Multipole Method (FMM), and compute only parts of the spectrum.

 ### Domains with Corners